grahame/undulatus/README.md

     `./undulatus.py screenname`
 4.  .. it ought to just work.

-Note: there's a bug in the Python twitter wrappers that I'm using, so if it fails just after launch with a traceback trying restarting immediately.
+Note: there's a bug in the Python couchdb wrapper that I'm using, so if it fails just after launch with a traceback try restarting immediately.
 This should only happen on first-ever launch, or after `undulatus.js` has been updated.